Service Learning Project

 - Provided service at various orphanages, feeding programs, refugee centers and hospitals.

-Since 2008, 100 students and 9 mentors from Chestnut Hill College, Rosemont College and Marywood University have participated in ASEC’s Service Learning program.
+Since 2008, 70 participants from Chestnut Hill College, Rosemont College and Marywood University have participated in ASEC’s Service Learning program.

 Excerpt from “Orphans of God”